femtosense/external_imdb_lstm_sample/README.md

 Then, run the program with `python run_imdb_example.py`.

-The program outputs a TFLite buffer, as well as a log showing the accuracy of the original TF model and the quantized TFLite version.
+The program prints a log showing the accuracy of the original TF model and the quantized TFLite version.